 Do I Want A Hip Pack?

 A backpack is still a viable option for the packrat.
 If you are riding in a climate with drastically changing temperatures and need to bring extra layers, heavier gloves, and shoe covers, the backpack is a great option.
 In addition, if you plan on going on big rides and need to bring lots of food, the backpack has obvious advantages.
+A backpack can fit a footlong sub.
+A hip pack probably can't.

 Identifying Your Needs